techidaily/site-games-able/source/_posts/boosting-server-dynamics-integrating-strategy-based-games-discord.md

  Discord Activities offer a variety of options that cater to everyone's preferences, whether you're looking for a quick distraction or a longer, more engaging activity.
 Since they're built into Discord, you don't need anything other than Discord to run these activities.
 In addition, they're lightweight and web-hosted, so you don't need an expensive computer to run them.

- If it's your first time using Discord and you want to get a hold of your surroundings first, we recommend you read our guide on[getting started with Discord](https://www.makeuseof.com/how-to-get-started-discord-beginners-guide/) .
+ If it's your first time using Discord and you want to get a hold of your surroundings first, we recommend you read our guide on [getting started with Discord](https://www.makeuseof.com/how-to-get-started-discord-beginners-guide/) .

  These activities are perfect for spending time with your friends, as they give you something to do together while you talk, and add a new level of entertainment to your conversations.